-But why Japan?
+But Why Japan?

-Basically, both of us held life long admiration of Japanese cultural and products.
+Basically, both of us held life long admiration of Japanese culture and products.
 The Pacific Northwest of the US has lots of Japanese immigrants and American families with Japanese heritage.
 As a result, the artifacts of Japanese culture are all around you.

 I grew up with Shogun Warrior robots as the toy I desired most as a child but was never able to obtain.
 I also loved cartoons from Japan, though at that age, I didn’t know that’s where they came from.
 And like many kids, I thought Godzilla was great!

 As I got older, ninjas, samurai, and karate all caught my interest and I came to understand that my favorite cartoons were all actually Japanese in origin.
-I was an Anime fan when no major video store carried them and before there was internet.
+I was an Anime fan when no major video store carried them and before there was the internet.
 I got bootleg copies of anime from shops in Chinatown.

-Anne’s story is similar, though she was a half a generation younger so she became interested in Anime and Manga when it was first achieved mainstream attention in the US.
+Anne’s story is similar, though she was half a generation younger so she became interested in Anime and Manga when it was first achieved mainstream attention in the US.
 She was also a fan of the food, adoring sushi, teriyaki, rice crackers and perhaps most of all, matcha green tea.
 Our mutual love of these things was part of what started our mutual love of

 We don’t know for sure.
 It may be as long as we can, or as long as we want to.
 As foreigners, it isn’t easy to live in Japan.
 You have to meet your visa requirements and they are not designed for someone who just wants to explore the country and the culture.
 They are mostly for people who want to work.

-So we are at the mercy of the immigration board and whether they judge us fit to stay in country for an extended period of time.
+So we are at the mercy of the immigration board and whether they judge us fit to stay in the country for an extended period of time.
 Once you are here, it’s not especially hard, but if you make one wrong move, that could be the end of your stay.